universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

   }
 ```

 Here we are using the `@Put` decorator to handle the `PUT` request to the `/todo-items/:id` endpoint.
-We are expecting the request body to have a `content` and/or `done` property, which we will use to update the todo item.
+We expect the request body to have a `content` and/or `done` property, which we will use to update the todo item.

 ## Delete Todo Item